The Michigan Youth Arts Festival Creative Writing Competition

 - Teachers must submit all required documents, via email, in one zipped/ compressed folder.

-- Awards and Festival invitations will be announced in early April.
+- Festival invitations will be sent out in mid-March.

 The Michigan Youth Arts Festival is a comprehensive arts spectacular, culminating a nine-month search for the finest artistic talent in Michigan high schools.
 More than 250,000 students across the state are involved in the adjudication process that results in nearly 1,000 being invited to participate in the annual three-day event, held in May.